-Each year, the Commission continues to target higher compliance rates to ensure the safety of British Columbians and protection of the environment.
-The new provision of administrative penalties has also strengthened the Commission's tools related to enforcement actions.
+The Commission continues to target higher compliance rates to ensure the safety of British Columbians and protection of the environment.
+Ensuring compliance can include the use of enforcement actions, and there were increases in the number of orders and administrative penalties issued in 2015.

-Over the past two years, the Commission has expanded its compliance and enforcement presence to the province's northwest to be closer to work related to proposed LNG plants and related projects, and will continue to do so as required.
+Over the past five years, the Commission has expanded its compliance and enforcement presence to the province's northwest to be closer to work related to proposed LNG plants and ancillary projects, and will continue to do so as required.